near/docs/docs/3.tutorials/near-components/blog-posts.md

    ![blog post](/docs/bosblog/blog-promote2.png)

-3. That's it, your blog post has been promoted and published, and you can find it under the `Blog` tab in your [social profile](https://dev.near.org/near/widget/ProfilePage?accountId=bucanero.near&tab=blog):
+3. That's it, your blog post has been published, and you can find it under the `Blog` tab in your [social profile](https://dev.near.org/near/widget/ProfilePage?accountId=bucanero.near&tab=blog):

    ![blog post](/docs/bosblog/blog-promote3.png)